makersacademy/airport_challenge/README.md

 The result of this final commit (So far....) is a new appreciation and enjoyment of TDD, I went in to these last two weeks having never heard of TDD (Test Driven Development), or RGF (Red, Green, Refactor) but I don't think I will be forgetting those terms anytime soon!

-This final commit is my refactoring and learning on this challenge up.
+This final commit is my refactoring and learning on this challenge up to now.
 -----